jiangxincode/CppTest/README.txt

 How TO USE:
 	Run the binary file named main, you can get the History.txt file which records the commands that you have ever used in the cmd windows.
-	However you can also use "Win-R" and input "PATH_OF_THE_MAIN_FILE/main PAHT_OF_THE_LOGFILE LOGFILE" to custom yourself need.
+	However you can also use "Win-R" and input "PATH_OF_THE_MAIN_FILE/main -p PAHT_OF_THE_LOGFILE -n LOGFILE" to custom yourself need.
 		PATH_OF_THE_MAIN_FILE: the path of the binary program main.
 (NO DEFAULT CHOICE)
 		PAHT_OF_THE_LOGFILE: the path where you want to put your logfile.
 (DEFAULT CHOICE IS THE DIRECTORY WHERE YOU ARE)
 		LOGFILE: the filename of your logfile.
 (DEFAULT CHOICE IS "History.txt") By default the logfile can pick up the time at which you use each command in the cmd windows.
-However if you don't want keep the in the logfile, just input "PATH_OF_THE_MAIN_FILE/main PAHT_OF_THE_LOGFILE LOGFILE notime".
+However if you don't want keep the in the logfile, just input the choice "--ntime".
+	By default the logfile can pick up the time with the accuracy of second.
+However if you want to pick up the time with the accuracy of millisecond, just input the choice "--mtime".